I like these two DIY matcha face masks a lot.

 It could also be used as a night moisturizer.

 For more beauty recipes and tips go to DIY skin care recipes.

 Of all the antioxidants known to mankind, the components of green tea are the most potent, says Mukhtar.Source

-Matcha contains chlorophyll, lending its vibrant green color to the tea, which also protects skin from sun damage.
+Matcha contains chlorophyll, lending its vibrant green color to the tea, which also protects the skin from sun damage.

 Repeated or extended exposure to the sun (i.e. falling asleep on the beach while on your sunny vacation) can cause premature wrinkles, fine lines, sunspots and even increases your chances of skin cancer.

 Using a matcha skin mask post-sun can assist the skin’s natural healing process, clearing out the damaging free radicals that destroy youthful-looking skin.

 2. Antibacterial Action

 Matcha contains another organic super substance, epigallocatechin-3-gallate, or EGCg.